Update: We remodeled our skoolie after several months to accommodate our needs better. To see the updated floor plan, check out this post!

 The point of the bus is not to have a big space to live, obviously.
 The point of the bus is to facilitate freedom and travel, and for that, we would accept much worse living conditions.

 Fortunately, we didn’t have to settle.
-With careful planning and a lot of determination, we were able to build our bus exactly the way we wanted it, without needed to compromise.
+With careful planning and a lot of determination, we were able to build our bus exactly the way we wanted it, without needing to compromise.

 It took months of planning and frustration and even days when we didn’t know how it was all going to be possible.
 The months prior to moving into the bus were some of the hardest we’d ever faced together.